 Trading banks commonly sell insurance products under their own brand underwritten by an insurance company.
-The ownership of that book of business when the relationship ends was the subject of a recent decision of the Auckland High Court in ANZ National Bank Ltd & Anor v TOWER Insurance Ltd & Anor, CIV 2005-404-007271, 11 March 2009 (Wylie J).
+The ownership of that book of business when the relationship ends was the subject of a recent decision of the Auckland High Court in ANZ National Bank Ltd and another v TOWER Insurance Ltd and another, CIV 2005-404-007271, 11 March 2009 (Wylie J).

 The relationship between the parties was governed by two agency agreements entered into with the former ANZ and National Banks about nine years ago.
-Both agreements contained clauses that contemplated the termination of the contract, and governed the rights of the parties post termination.
-It was the interpretation of these clauses in the context of other clauses in the agreements that was in dispute.
+Both agreements contained clauses that contemplated the termination of the contract, and governed the rights of the parties posttermination.
+It was the interpretation of these clauses in the context of other clauses in the agreements that were in dispute.

 Central to the dispute was the Bank's claim that the insurance book was its property and it was entitled to transfer it to Vero.
 It sought an order prohibiting TOWER to sell, renew or offer to renew any Bank-branded policies underwritten by it without the Bank's consent from the termination date.

 Before dealing with this issue, the Court addressed a number of preliminary issues.
 The first was whether the contracts had been validly terminated.
 This was resolved in the Bank's favour.
 The second was the nature of the relationship between the parties.
 The Bank argued the relationship was an alliance.
 TOWER argued it was a principal and the Bank was its agent for the purpose of selling TOWER's policies.
 The contacts referred expressly to a principal and agent relationship and the Court had no difficulty finding this to be so.

 One of the central issues was the effect of a clause that said: